 After a failed attempt at trying to put together a YouTube channel, I’m going to try my hand at podcasting.
 I know both YouTube and podcasting take the same time to produce, comparatively, I just felt it would suit me better to stay off screen and the amount of time I’m driving could make for some fun conversations.

-I’m hoping to have the first episode live by the end of the weekend.
+I’m hoping to have the first episode live by the end of the month.

 In the meantime, I’d love to take questions or ideas for future episodes.
 If you’ve been following me for a while, is there something you want to know about me?